 8. Travel Light

 Let’s face it, you won’t be packing as much stuff when you travel.
-For starters, leaving the swimming costumes at home (chances are you won’t be needing them ever again anyway).
-You might not be nude for a full two weeks, but you sure won’t need three outfits a day.
+For starters, leave the swimming costumes at home (chances are you won’t be needing them ever again anyway).
+You might not be nude for a full 2 weeks, but you sure won’t need three outfits a day.
 And for small kids, this has to be a blessing.
 So, packing is easier and you have less luggage to haul around.

 9. It’s Cheaper